bndeepankan/DataMining-Algorithms/README.md

 # DataMining-Algorithms

-The following algorithms has been implemented
+The following algorithms are implemented
 1) DFS listing algorithm